 Every postcard can tell a story and give us a glimpse into the past.
-As we continue to remember the centenary of the First World War and the people of Leeds involved, we would like to focus on the postcards of Vincent William Sternberg.
-Several years ago, Leeds Museums and Galleries were given a donation of around 100 postcards created during the First World War by this Adel schoolmaster.
+As we continue to remember the centenary of the First World War and the people of Leeds involved, we focus on the postcards of Vincent William Sternberg.
+Several years ago, Leeds Museums & Galleries were given a donation of around 100 postcards created during the First World War by this Adel schoolmaster.

 Designed in France

-On seven of these cards Sternberg has written that they were designed in a ‘dugout in Flanders’ or ‘France’.
+On 7 of these cards Sternberg has written that they were designed in a ‘dugout in Flanders’ or ‘France’.
 Interestingly, the cards made on the battlefield are particularly cheery and cheeky.
 You wouldn’t even know a war was happening if it wasn’t for the word ‘Flanders’ or ‘France’ written on the border.
-There are a couple of exceptions however.
-One postcard designed in Flanders has a young girl and a dog covered in red, blue, and white ribbons with a caption reading: ‘Another Blooming Victory!’
+There are a couple of exceptions however; one postcard designed in Flanders has a young girl and a dog covered in red, blue, and white ribbons with a caption reading: ‘Another Blooming Victory!’

 Curiously, his cards that were not designed on the battlefield have a much more open connection with the War.
 One card shows a picture of a young girl holding an umbrella with the caption underneath reading: ‘Here’s a card to let you know, while you are in the trenches, that you are still remembered, by one of your old wenches’.

 Many of these sorts of cards have a gloomy air and a large portion of his designs focus on the women who are left behind.
 A particularly moving card has a girl sadly sitting on a tombstone that says the word ‘Miles’.
 The caption underneath reads: ‘Miles upon miles & miles upon miles, you’ve gone away from me, and yet I can’t forget your smiles for my thoughts are e’er with thee’.